Manual Machining

 radius

-The distance from the center to the edge of a circle.
-The radius is half the diameter.
+A straight line extending from the center point to the periphery of a circle.
+The radius of a circle is always one-half of its diameter.

 roughing cuts